a-cordier/noon-io/README.md

 Sending a bank select followed by a program change can be achieved by sending two consecutives contol change messages before sending the actual program change.

-This has been tested on a Dave Simth Instruments Mopho device:
+(The following has been tested on a Dave Smith Instruments Mopho device)

 ```typescript